karakays/lfcs/README.md

 Home of root user

 ##### /var
-For variable and volatile data that changes frequently.
+For variable data that changes frequently.
 Logs, spool directories (for mail and cron), transient data for cache (e.g. packages) , lock files (linked to /run/lock)

 ##### /run
 Pseudo-fs.
 For transient data that contains runtime information as lock files

-<a name="process here"></a>
+##### /media
+Mount filesystems for removable media such as USBs

+##### /run
+A temporary place to mount filesystems such as NFS

 ### III.
 Processes

-`orphan`: A process whose process has terminated.
+`orphan`: A child process whose parent has terminated.
 Its PPID is set to 1 that is, it's adopted by `init`.

 `zombie`: A child process terminates without its parent gets notified of this.
+A zombie releases its resources, however, it waits to notify its exit state to parent.
 It still has an entry in the process table.

 `wait` is a system call that may be submitted by a process after forking a child process.
-Parent suspends execution and wait child process to complete and gets notified of its exit status.
+Parent suspends execution and wait child process to complete and gets notified of its exit status. `wait` is skipped if child process is started in the background.

-PID is 16 bit integer located in /proc/sys/kernel/pid_max and can be altered.
+PID is 16 bit integer located in `/proc/sys/kernel/pid_max` and can be altered.

-##### Limits
+#### Limits

+`ulimit` gets or sets the limits on resources to the shell and processes started by shell.
+That enables to restrict users to restrict system resources.
+On the other hand, it's also used to expand limits of some processes.

-`ulimit` gets/sets limits of the calling process.
-Limits on resources such as as max cpu time, max file locks, max open files, max threads, stack size, memory size, file size etc.
+There is hard and soft limits where hard limit can only be set by `root` and it's the upper limit a soft limit can reach that is set by a user.max cpu time, max file locks, max open files, max threads, stack size, memory size, file size etc.

+To see current limits

+`ulimit -a`

+To set stack size.
+This is not permanent, however, only current shell session is affected.
+To persist it, set it in `/etc/security/limits.conf`.

+`ulimit -s 4096`

+Too see max file numbers hard and soft limits

+`ulimit -H -s`
+`ulimit -S -s`

-##### Permissions
+#### Permissions
 A process can inherit permissions from
 * executor - the user who executes it
 * executable - executable binary file, `setuid` bit set.

 ##### Execution modes
 At any given time, a process is running in a certain execution mode.
-* user mode: usually when executing application code
+* user mode `us`: when executing application code in user-space
-* kernel mode: when executing system calls to access hardware resources memory, disk, peripherals.
+* system mode `sy`: when executing system calls (kernel code) in kernel-space

-##### fork and exec
+#### fork and exec

-$ ls
+`$ ls`

-bash process forks itself and a new copy, i.e. child process is created. fork() returns child's PID to parent. bash process goes into sleep state with `wait` system call on its child. copy process makes `exec` system call and loads `ls` code in the child process space and executes it. when execution completed, child process terminates via exit system call and returns exit code to kernel. bash receives exit status either via polling or SIGCHLD signal handler from kernel, removes child's entry from process table (i.e. reaped) and it resumes execution.
+bash process forks itself and a new copy, i.e. child process is created. `fork()` returns child's PID to parent. bash process goes into sleep state with `wait` system call on its child. copy process makes `exec` system call and loads `ls` code in the child process space and executes it. when execution completed, child process terminates via exit system call and returns exit code to kernel. bash receives exit status either via polling or SIGCHLD signal handler from kernel, removes child's entry from process table (i.e. reaped) and it resumes execution.